How does Rest Less make money

 You’d hope that being a loyal customer might result in lower premiums when you renew your car insurance – but you might find the opposite is true.

-Despite a ban a couple of years ago on insurers penalising existing customers, some car insurance companies are finding loopholes that allow them to charge returning customers more than new ones for the same policy.
+Despite a ban a few years ago on insurers penalising existing customers, some car insurance companies are finding loopholes that allow them to charge returning customers more than new ones for the same policy.

 The Financial Conduct Authority (FCA) introduced rules in January 2022 preventing insurers from overcharging returning customers for their policies, after finding 6m UK customers who stuck with their provider had overpaid by over £1 billion in 2018 alone.
 Insurers would offer lower premiums to new customers to entice them to switch from their old providers, then gradually ramp up the cost over each renewal period.